Find out what causes this common affliction, when to see a doctor and what you can do to get relief from a sore throat.

 Viral illnesses that cause a sore throat include:

-A number of bacterial infections can cause a sore throat.
+Many bacterial infections can cause a sore throat.
 The most common is Streptococcus pyogenes (group A streptococcus) which causes strep throat.

 Other causes of a sore throat include: